Pierce County, Washington: Government

 Beneath the Washington Supreme Court and the Washington Court of Appeals, judicial power rests first in the Pierce County Superior Court, which is divided into 23 departments - each headed by an elected judge, as well as a clerk of the superior court and nine superior court commissioners.
 Below that is the Pierce County District Court - with eight elected judges, the Tacoma Municipal Court - with three elected judges, and the Pierce County Juvenile Court.
 Tacoma houses the Pierce County Courthouse.

 The people of Pierce County voted on November 5, 1918, to create a Port District.
 The Port of Tacoma is Pierce County's only Port District.
 It is governed Port of Tacoma Commission - five Port Commissioners, who are elected at-large countywide and serve four-year terms.
 The Port of Tacoma owns six container terminals, one grain terminal and an auto import terminal; all of which are leased out to foreign and domestic corporations to operate.
 In addition, the port owns and operates two breakbulk cargo terminals.

 Many charter amendments have been on the ballot in the last five years, but sequential numbering does not carry over from year-to-year.

 Politics

-Pierce County has long been a Democratic stronghold, though much more moderately so than neighboring King County, as Republicans typically gain over 40% of the vote in presidential elections.
-Since 1932 the county has only voted majority Republican in 4 elections, each of which was a national landslide Republican victory.
+Like most of Western Washington, Pierce County is a Democratic-leaning county, though it is more conservative than most other counties in the region.
+Republicans typically gain over 40% of the vote in presidential elections.
+Since 1932 the county has only voted Republican in 4 elections, each of which was a national landslide Republican victory.
 Democratic support lies mainly in Tacoma itself, while much of the southeast part of the county is strongly Republican.

 Pierce County is split between three U.S. congressional districts: